Ankush9844/eks-setup-by-terraform/README.md

-# 🚀 EKS Setup by Terraform — Lesson 1
+# 🚀 EKS Setup with Terraform — Lesson 1

 **From Zero to Production Ready Kubernetes Cluster on AWS — Prerequisites Installation & Setup**